TiCaLiBrO/Trillidium/README.md

 `\\` Logarithmatization (Logarithms)

 The symbols chosen for roots and powers are the same as the symbols for multiplication and division.
 The symbol for logarithms is just a mirroring of the symbol for roots.
-With a system like this, you don't have to remember individual symbols, you just need to remember rules.
+With a system like this, you don't have to remember individual symbols; you just need to remember rules.
 The logic is extendable.
 You could imagine tetration being written as ***, and its root and log equivalent to be written as /// and \\\ respectively.
 Such operations aren't supported by Trillia due to memory restraints on most computers.
 Even something as simple as 5 *** 10 would blow the stack on most computers.